The Center for Applied Data Science and Analytics

 Inform

-Data that is understood or appreciated in the proper context is viewed as information1.
-Communication both with peers, funders, and the public is an important aspect of competitive research, especially research that is focused on problem resolution.
+Data that is understood or appreciated in the proper context is viewed as information.
+Communication with peers, industry, and the public is an important aspect of competitive research, especially research that is focused on problem resolution.
 The research arm of the CADSA will be very active in communicating new information to all relevant stakeholder communities.
 This is critical to ensure discipline-based and community-based consensus regarding newly generated information and its potential use or applicability for problem resolution.

 Intervene